Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }
 ```

-You need to apply for a token to create a websocket connection.
-You need to choose one of the two tokens below.
+You need to apply for one of the two tokens below to create a websocket connection.

 ### Public token (No authentication required):

-If you only use public channels（e.g. All public market data), please make the following request  to obtain the server list and a temporary public token:
+If you only use public channels (e.g. all public market data), please make request as follows to obtain the server list and temporary public token:

 #### HTTP REQUEST